Most Disgusting Magic (Trick) Fails Ever!

 The Nail Trick

 Unfortunately for the Polish magician Marcin Poloniewicz, his error with this trick happened on television, and it wasn't his hand at stake!
-Check out the video above, but be forewarned, this isn't for the faint of heart!
+Check out the video above, but BE FOREWARNED, this is NOT for the faint of heart!

 The Water Torture Cell